Skip to main content

 yield detail

-# just load the user_details.
+# Just load the users_details.

 # dlt figures out dependencies for you.

-In the example above, user_details will receive data from default instance of users resource (with limit set to None).
-You can also use pipe | operator to bind resources dynamically
+In the example above, users_details will receive data from the default instance of the users resource (with limit set to None).
+You can also use the pipe | operator to bind resources dynamically.

-# you can be more explicit and use a pipe operator.
+# You can be more explicit and use a pipe operator.

-# with it you can create dynamic pipelines where the dependencies
+# With it, you can create dynamic pipelines where the dependencies

-# are set at run time and resources are parametrized i.e.
+# are set at run time and resources are parametrized, i.e.,

-pipeline.run(users(limit=100) | user_details)
+pipeline.run(users(limit=100) | users_details)

 tip